arsenetar/dupeguru/Windows.md

     $ make run

 ### Generate Windows Installer Packages
 You need to use the respective x86 or x64 version of python to build the 32 bit and 64 bit versions.
 The build scripts will automatically detect the python architecture for you.
 When using build.py make sure the resulting python works before continuing to package.py.
+NOTE: package.py looks for the 'makensis' executable in the default location for a 64 bit windows system.

     $ python package.py
-    $ python package.py --installer_windows

 ### Running tests
 The complete test suite can be run with tox just like on linux.